-The intention behind consumer education is to guide consumers so that they can acquire knowledge and skills associated with their consumption life and link them to appropriate behavior so as to develop abilities to lead a safe and prosperous consumption life on their own.
-Consumer education also has an aspect as an activity of fostering people capable of coming forward to join in the formation of a society with consumer-citizenship and contribute to its growth.
+The aim of consumer education is to guide consumers to acquire knowledge and skills, link them to appropriate behavior for safe consumer life.
+Consumer education also has an aspect as an activity of fostering people capable of coming forward to play a key role in society and contribute to its growth.

 In December 2012, the Act on Promotion of Consumer Education came into force for the purpose of promoting consumer education in a comprehensive and integrated fashion.

-The "Basic Policy on the Promotion of Consumer Education"(June 2013 cabinet decision), which was developed pursuant to this Act, states that the national government and local governments should provide opportunities so that anyone, regardless of where he/she lives, can access consumer education in various settings, including school, home, community and workplace, throughout a lifetime from young age to senior.
+The "Basic Policy on the Promotion of Consumer Education"(decided by the Cabinet, June 2013), which was developed pursuant to this Act, states that the national government and local governments should provide opportunities so that anyone, regardless of where he or she lives, can access consumer education in various settings, including school, home, community and workplace, throughout a lifetime from young age to elderly.

 Food loss and waste that, though good to eat, gets thrown out, is estimated to amount to approximately 6.12 million tons (estimated in FY2017) of approximately 25.5 million tons of annual food disposal in Japan.

 About half amount of the food loss and waste is generated by general households and comes largely from direct disposal, leftovers and excess removal.